 4.2.
 Storage setup using SoftNAS (B)

 1. Login to your AWS Management Console.
-Please refer to the prerequisites document for instructions on how to login.
+Please refer to the Prerequisites document for instructions on how to login.

-2. In right navigation panel, click on the link Find and buy software to open AWS Marketplace.
+2. In the right navigation panel, click on the link Find and buy software to open AWS Marketplace.